pivotal/docs-tap/workloads/using-functions.hbs.md

 # Use functions (Beta)

-This topic tells you how to create and deploy an HTTP or CloudEvent function from an Application Accelerator starter template in an online or air-gapped environment.
+This topic tells you how to create and deploy a HTTP or CloudEvent function from an Application Accelerator starter template in an online or air-gapped environment on Tanzu Application Platform (commonly known as TAP).

 ## <a id="overview"></a> Overview